 What is it?

 Protein is made up of molecules called amino acids, often referred to as the “building blocks” of protein.
-Of the 20 found in protein, 9 are considered ‘essential’ as the body cannot produce them and they must be consumed from diet.
-Conversely, the remaining 11 are considered ‘non-essential’ as the body does have the capacity to synthesise (or ‘make’) them.
+Of the 20 amino acids found within the body, 9 are considered ‘essential’ because the body cannot produce them and they must be consumed from the diet.
+Conversely, the body can synthesise ('make') the remaining 11 amino acids so these are considered ‘non-essential’.

-Protein sources that contain all 9 essential amino acids are referred to as “complete”.
-Often these are derived from animal sources such as meat, whey, dairy and eggs.
+Therefore, protein sources that contain all 9 essential amino acids are referred to as “complete”.
+These are often derived from animal sources such as meat, whey, dairy and eggs.
 However, for those consuming a plant based diet, fear not, as complete protein sources can be found in soya, quinoa and plant-based protein ‘blends’ that contain multiple plant protein sources.

 What are the benefits?

 Yes, protein is no doubt vital for repairing damaged cells and tissue.
-This is often muscle fibres that help improve muscle recovery and build muscle mass.
 However, protein also has numerous other important benefits:

-· Essential in producing hormones such as oestrogen and insulin.
+· Essential for producing hormones such as oestrogen and insulin.

 · Producing enzymes used in digestion.